Playa del Carmen Wedding Planning

-Playa del Carmen, locally known as Playa, offers lively bars, chic cafés and wide variety of resorts, as well as white sand beaches, turquoise waters, and a laid back boho vibe.
+Playa del Carmen, locally known as Playa, is a vibrant wedding destination.
+Playa offers lively bars, chic cafés and wide variety of resorts, as well as white sand beaches, turquoise waters, and a laid-back boho vibe.
 The famous Quinta Avenida (5th Avenue) is a pedestrian-only street lined with shops, restaurants and trendy clubs.
-Right off the coast, you will find the Mesoamerican Barrier Reef System, the second longest in the world.
+Right off the coast, you’ll find the Mesoamerican Barrier Reef System, the second longest reef in the world.

 Quinta Avenida (5th Avenue)

 5th Avenue Playa Del Carmen or “Quinta” as it is called by locals is a pedestrian-only street lined with shops, restaurants and trendy clubs.
 It’s the perfect stroll to keep your wedding guests busy.